 The are two rather glaring flaws here

-- People do not “believe” is science and technology, it is evidence based, not “belief” based.
+- People do not “believe” in science and technology, it is evidence-based, not “belief” based.

 When you point this out, as I did, I was offered “atoms” which I cannot see with my eye, or “wind” which I also cannot see with my eye, yet I accept them to be real.
 Sadly of course if you take a bit of time (two seconds perhaps) you can work out that atoms and wind, unlike Allah, can in fact be measured and detected.

 You will then be assured that there are “100 million proofs”, so you say, “Well that’s good, so just pick the very best, the strongest example and present it”, and yet strangely enough, nothing ever comes to light.

 His Next step: It’s a first cause argument

 He starts out with the “Suppose a new machine is given to you, you know nothing about it, so how do you find out about it?
 You ask the manufacturer”.
 And so he soon quickly expands that to the entire universe.
 In essence …